lunfardo314/lunfardo314.github.io/README.md

 Money is a social construct.
 Value emerges from shared beliefs and collective agreement on ownership of assets, and these beliefs must be continuously coordinated among peers.
 A system for digital gold must therefore be shaped around cooperation rather than authority or industrial competition.
 Proxima’s **cooperative consensus** follows this principle.

-Satoshi introduced an open, permissionless competition among block proposers.
+Satoshi Nakamoto introduced an open, permissionless competition among block proposers.
 Over time this model evolved into specialized authority roles — miners, validators, proposers, builders — actors who gained discretionary power over ordering, inclusion, and control of the ledger.

 Proxima exists to correct this drift.
 It asserts that **decentralization means write access: writers — those who can append valid transactions to the canonical ledger — hold the power.** In a truly decentralized system, every user must be a writer — not through representatives, but directly through the protocol’s rules.